 Section 3.
 ASGC DRs are elected and seated based on the rules outlined in Article IX.

 Section 4.
-Failure of DRs to meet the tasks outlined in the By-Laws (Article III) will result in a status of bad standing for the respective department.
+Failure of DRs to meet the tasks outlined in the By-Laws (Article III) will result an inactive status of bad standing for the respective department.

 Section 5.
-A department in bad standing is ineligible to apply for ASGC funding.
+An inactive department is ineligible to apply for ASGC funding.

 Article IV.
 Officers

 Section 1.
-The Executive Board shall consist of the following Offices: President, Vice President (Administration), Vice President (External Affairs), Communications Chair, Finance Chair, Quality of Life Chair, Alumni Chair, two Events Co-Chairs, Media Chair, Community Chair, and Master’s Affairs Chair.
+The Executive Board shall consist of the following Offices: President, Vice President (Administration), Vice President (External Affairs), Communications Chair, Finance Chair, Quality of Life Chair, Alumni Chair, two Events Co-Chairs, Media Chair, and Master’s Affairs Chair.

 Section 2.
 Each officer shall be elected by ASGC as outlined in the By-Laws (Article IV).

 Section 3.
 The Executive Board, except for the Master’s Affairs Chair, term shall begin May 1st and end April 30th.
 Officers serving the 2017-2018 school year, will remain ex-officio officers to the new student group, ASGC, through the end of the 2017-2018 academic school year.

 Section 4.
 The Master’s Affairs Chair term shall begin after the October ASGC Meeting and end April 30th, or until September of the following year, if the Chair is still an active student in GSAS.

 Section 5.
-Only graduate students from departments in good standing and whom will be registered as a student for the entire term shall be considered for officer election to the Executive Board.
+Only graduate students from active departments and whom will be registered as a student for the entire term shall be considered for officer election to the Executive Board.